 If there's any new mum's reading, you can claim back tax relief on the cost of all standard maternity care, provided they have not been reimbursed or covered by medical insurance or medical cards.

 Please check out our medical expenses guide to see what other medical expenses you are eligible to claim.
+You can also check out our medical expenses tax relief calculator to find out how much tax back you are owed.

 4. Year of marriage